 Comprehending Childhood Obesity and Teenage Obesity

 Child and adolescent obesity is a growing global health problem.
 An unhealthy diet, a lack of physical activity, and increased screen time are among the main reasons.
-The World Health Organization (WHO) has stated that the prevalence of overweight among children and adolescents aged 5–19 has increased substantially over the past four decades.
+The World Health Organisation (WHO) has stated that the prevalence of overweight among children and adolescents aged 5–19 has increased substantially over the past four decades.

 The Significance of a Balanced Diet -